-Whether in the professional context or not, they help to maintain your good health, both physical and moral.
-It is not without reason that studies have found that people with rich social lives live longer.
+Whether in the professional context or otherwise, they help to maintain your good health, both physical and moral.
+Not surprisingly, studies have found that people with rich social lives live longer.

 Exchanges with your colleagues allow you to create links.
-Nothing like discussing, joking, and sharing moments together to work in a good mood and a lighter atmosphere.
-So don't hesitate to talk with your colleagues, if possible on topics other than the next upcoming meeting.
+There’s nothing like a good discussion, good-natured jokes, and moments shared together to work in a good mood and a lighter atmosphere.
+So, don't hesitate to talk with your colleagues, if possible, on topics other than the next upcoming meeting.

-The coffee break and the lunch break are ideal to give you a real break.
+The coffee break and the lunch break are ideal to take a real breather.
 You will only be more efficient and more focused afterward.

 Also, go for a drink with colleagues after work to strengthen the bond.

 4. Practice positive thinking.